Update cookies preferences

 Ifugao House

-Oh well, I should say I was really mesmerized because since I started writing this article, I have already developed that kind of strong urge in my mind, and so, I was eventually prompted to do some research about the Ifugao House right away.
+Oh well, I should say I was really mesmerized because since I started writing this blog, I have already developed that kind of strong urge in my mind, and so, I was eventually prompted to do some research about the Ifugao House right away.
 I told myself, why not?

 As usual, I started looking at Wikipedia.
 But wait, it appears like Wikipedia only provides information about Ifugao as a place, but what about the house?
 I found one small picture with a short caption.
 And so I went on with other websites but unfortunately, I was not able to find the right information for the purpose that I am trying to point out.
 So I went on until I reached my last resort...I dug some research work of some universities instead, and voila!
 I think I found one that may help.
 There you go... oh wow, this one came from Ifugao State University itself.
 How about that? (please see citation).